w3hc/w3pk/docs/INTEGRATION_GUIDELINES.md

 **Important Security Implications:**

-When you use custom tags, **you control the user's private key** for that specific derived wallet.
+When you use YOLO mode, **you control the user's private key** for that specific derived wallet.
 This means:

 1. **Custody Risk:** Your application has full access to the private key
 2. **User Trust:** Users must trust your application not to misuse their keys